-President Barack Obama To Vacation At Spanish Ambassadors Palm Springs Mansion After Trump Is Inaugurated
+President Barack Obama To Vacation At Spanish Ambassador’s Palm Springs Mansion After Trump Is Inaugurated

 President Barack Obama and the rest of the Obamas will be heading down to Palm Springs for a family vacation on January 20 after Donald Trump is inaugurated as the President of the United States.

-The Obamas will be touching down in Palm Springs, Florida on Friday evening after Donald Trump is inaugurated, according to TMZ.
+The Obamas will be touching down in Palm Springs, Florida, on Friday evening after Donald Trump is inaugurated, according to TMZ.

 55 years young and that smile still gets me every single day.
 Happy birthday, Barack.
 I love you. -mo